Uniform estimates for smooth polynomials over finite fields: Introduction

 Throughout the paper, $n \ge 2$, $1 \le m \le n$ and

-Friability (or smoothness) probabilities in $S_n$ were studied extensively in the literature, dating back to Goncharov's 1944 work \cite{goncharov1944}, who studied $\PP(\pi_n \text{ is }m\text{-friable})$ in the bounded $u$ regime; see \cite{shepp1966, arratia2003} for generalizations.
-The bounded-$m$ regime received significant attention as well, see \cite{chowla1951, moser1955, wilf2006, sachkov2007,timashev2008, amdeberhan2015}.
+Smoothness probabilities in $S_n$ were studied extensively in the literature, dating back to Goncharov \cite{goncharov1944}, who studied $\PP(\pi_n \text{ is }m\text{-smooth})$ in the bounded $u$ regime; see \cite{shepp1966, arratia2003} for generalizations.
+The bounded $m$ regime received attention as well \cite{chowla1951, moser1955, wimp1985}.
 Asymptotic results covering the entire range of $m$ were established by Manstavi\v{c}ius and Petuchovas \cite{manstavicius2016}.
+See also the recent works of Ford \cite{ford2021cycle} and the author \cite{revisited}.